Rewired Editor

 Action Properties

-Action Id Can be used to get the value of the action via scripting.
+Action Id Unique identifier for the Action.
+Can be used to get the value of the action via scripting.

 Name Used to get the value of the action via scripting.
 Must be unique.